-The stones that make up the creek bed mix different colors, including turquoise, white, and sky blue.
-What can find a riverbed amid the mulch; it was made by placing a few rocks of a lighter color than the surrounding mulch.
+Different colors of stones make up the creek bed, including turquoise, white, and sky blue.
+The riverbed was formed by placing a few rocks of a lighter color than the mulch surrounding it.

 Construct the entirety of the water feature around the downspout.

 The riverside is made up of more enormous boulders, and the main channel is a crushed stone broken down into smaller pieces.
 The banks are covered with numerous, less substantial vegetation.

 Because decorative creek beds do not require drainage, there is no requirement for a deep trench to be dug for them.
 In this particular scenario, you can utilize more expensive rocks like marble.
 Alongside pea gravel, white marble is used to construct the canal that the water will flow through.

 29. Adding Ornamental Value To A Dry Creek Bed By Planting